mattbasta/graphicsbc/README.rst

 Clear Mat    #       Clear the transformations on the cursor's matrix.
 Pop Mat      <       Pops the last transformation matrix from the top of the
                      stack.
+Dot          d       Draw a dot at the cursor.
+Path         P       Draw a solid line from the last location that any drawing
+                     occurred at to the current cursor position.
 ===========  ======  =========================================================